oroinc/documentation/user_guide/activities_cases.rst

   "**Related Account**","Defines an :term:`account record <Account>` related to the case, if any.
 The field may be left empty."
   "**Tags**","Defines :term:`tags <Tag>` for the case.
-Click the :guilabel:`Select and existing tag or create new` button and either choose a tag from the drop-down or type-in a new tag.
+Click the :guilabel:`Select and existing tag or create new` button and either choose a tag from the drop-down menu or enter a new tag.
 Any number of tags may be added."

 4. Click the button in the top right corner to save the case.

-For example, the company has got a phone call from a manager of the Acuserv company saying that a part of details in the previous supply were faulty.
-The head of the purchasing department in Acuserv (related contact) is Jennifer Paxton.
+For example, the company has received a phone call from a manager of the Acuserv company saying that some of the details in the previous supply were faulty.
+The head of the purchasing department in Acuserv is Jennifer Paxton (a related contact).
 We've assigned the issue to Michael Buckley from the Marketing department and defined its priority as high.
-We've added the tags "Business" and "Gold Partner".
+We've added the "Business" and "Gold Partner" tags for this case.

 .. image:: ./img/activities/create_case_ex.png